sunjigang/learngit/readme.txt

-GIt is a version control system
+I am the learner of the git
-Hello World
+so the works is very hard
-I am the learner of the git version 1.9.1
+but i am ready